Information & advice for kinship carers

 The Early Help Model

-In 2015, due to the success of our work in Scotland, we were awarded funding to develop an Early Help Model for Kinship Care in partnership with Grandparents Plus, 4Children and the Child Bereavement Network.
-Our joint aims are to improve outcomes for children, provide access to services, advice and information and address specific issues of kinship carers raising teenagers.
+In 2015 we worked in partnership with Grandparents Plus, 4Children and the Child Bereavement Network to develop an Early Help Model, a training programme for professionals working with kinship carers.
+Our aim is to improve outcomes for children, provide access to services, advice and information and address specific issues of kinship carers raising teenagers.

 Big Hearts Kinship Care Programme

-As part of our work with Families Together, we are the lead partner in a new kinship care programme run by Big Hearts Community Trust that seeks to use "the power of the club's crest" to support kinship care families in Edinburgh and beyond.
+We are the lead partner in a new Scottish kinship care programme run by Big Hearts Community Trust that seeks to use "the power of the club's crest" to support kinship care families in Edinburgh and beyond.
 The scheme runs a weekly after-school club for children offering football coaching, music tuition and other activities, as well as a support group for carers providing information, advice and peer support.

 How to talk to your child about alcohol and drugs